Racial equity in income: Eliminating racial inequities in income would strengthen families, communities, and local economies.

 Grow an equitable economy: Policies to invest in people and strengthen the economy

-- Raise the floor on low-wage work by increasing the minimum wage or enacting living-wage laws, requiring paid sick days, ending wage theft, strengthening workers’ rights to organize, and ensuring fair scheduling and equal pay.
+- Raise the floor on low-wage work by increasing the federal minimum wage or enacting living-wage laws, requiring paid sick days, ending wage theft, strengthening workers' rights to organize, and ensuring fair scheduling.

 - Increase transportation access to help jobseekers and low-wage workers connect to good jobs.